Gromov-Witten theory with maximal contacts

+If $D$ is smooth, logarithmic Gromov--Witten theory coincides with the relative theory for all tangency orders.
+If the tangency with $D$ is maximal, it coincides with the local theory by a result of van Garrel--Graber--Ruddat~\cite{vGGR}, following Takahashi and Gathmann~\cite{Tak01,GathmannRelative}.

-{\bf The local/logarithmic conjecture} {\it Let $X$ be smooth and projective with simple normal crossings divisor $D$ such that the components $D_1,\ldots, D_k$ are nef.
-Let $\beta$ be a curve class such that $d_i := D_i \cdot \beta >0$ for all $i$.
-Consider the moduli space of logarithmic stable maps to $(X,D)$ with maximal contact order at each divisor, and its forgetful morphism to the Kontsevich space
+{\bf The local-logarithmic correspondences.} {\it Let $X$ be smooth and projective with simple normal crossings divisor $D$ with smooth nef components $D_1,\ldots, D_k$.
+Let $\beta$ be a curve class and suppose $d_i \colonequals D_i \cdot \beta >0$ for all $i$.
+Consider the moduli of logarithmic stable maps $\Kup^{\max}_{0,k}(X|D,\beta)$ with maximal contact with each component at distinct points.